Justices seem OK with car stop over owner’s invalid license

-WASHINGTON (AP) — The Supreme Court seems ready to say police may pull over a car when they know only that its owner’s license is not valid.
+WASHINGTON (AP) — The Supreme Court seems ready to say police may pull over a car when they know only that its owner’s license is not valid — even if they don’t know who’s driving.

+The issue of traffic stops based on information gleaned from motor vehicle records has become more pressing with the advent of automated license plate readers that can run hundreds of plates a minute.

 The justices indicated in arguments Monday that they would reverse a Kansas high court ruling that found police violated a driver’s constitutional rights when they stopped his pickup based only on information that the truck owner’s license had been suspended.